Hard-Constrained Deep Learning for Climate Downscaling: Enforcing constraints

 \paragraph{Softmax constraining}

-For predicting quantities like atmospheric water content, we want to enforce the output to be nonnegative and, therefore, physically valid.
+For predicting quantities like atmospheric water content, we want to enforce the output to be non-negative for it to be physically valid.
 Here, we use a softmax multiplied by the corresponding input pixel value $x$: